360ZMEM/EasyUUV-UUV-Deploy/README.md

 Additional notes:

 - We use the Arduino API (C++) to drive the ESP32 control board.
 - Python scripts are executed on the computer side for serial communication.
 With proper serial configuration, this Python code can also be used on single-board computers (SBCs) such as Raspberry Pi or Jetson Nano.
-Additionally, if you need to drive the LLM, ensure that the SBC has internet access.
+Additionally, if you need to call the LLM, ensure that the SBC has internet access.
+- The prompt of our LLM workflow refers to `python/prompt.py`.

 ## Get Started - ESP32